jfbrennan/m-/README.md

 Custom Element constructors have strict rules about what you can safely do inside them.
 Please get familiar with [Requirements for custom element constructors and reactions](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-conformance).

 ### Publish npm package
+Just run `gulp release` when a new version is ready to be published.
+Be sure to set the appropriate semver type (patch, minor, major) in the `npm version` command in the gulpfile beforehand.
+Don't forget to then deploy the doc site.

 ### Deploy doc site
 1. Zip the contents of `docs` excluding `node_modules`.